-You can visit those on Kelyfos Island, an uninhabited isle shaped like a turtle, which is where it gets its name (you can see this island from the town beach).
+You can visit on Kelyfos Island, an uninhabited isle shaped like a turtle, which is where it gets its name (you can see this island from the town beach).
 If you’re a fan of uncharted wild beaches, this might be the thing for you!

-Neos Marmaras is my personal pick of summer vacation spot, and I’ve been visiting several years in a row now, since I find it to be very peaceful and relaxing, with fantastic beaches and food, but not at the cost of getting boring, which is so often the case with these small towns on the Greek coast.
+Neos Marmaras is my personal pick of a summer vacation spot, and I’ve been visiting several years in a row now, since I find it to be very peaceful and relaxing, with fantastic beaches and food, but not at the cost of getting boring, which is so often the case with these small towns on the Greek coast.